North Brighton railway station

-North Brighton railway station is located on the Sandringham line in Victoria, Australia.
-It serves the south-eastern Melbourne suburb of Brighton, and it opened on 19 December 1859 as Bay Street.
-It was renamed North Brighton on 1 January 1867, renamed Brighton on 1 December 1908, and renamed North Brighton on 1 January 1920.
+North Brighton railway station is a commuter railway station on the Sandringham line, which is part of the Melbourne railway network.
+It serves the south-eastern suburb of Brighton, in Melbourne, Victoria, Australia.
+North Brighton station is a ground level host station, featuring two side platforms.
+It opened on 19 December 1859.

+Initially opened as Bay Street, the station was renamed three times.
+It was renamed to North Brighton on 1 January 1867, then was renamed to Brighton on 1 December 1908.
+It was then given its current name and returned to the name of North Brighton on 1 January 1920.

 History

 North Brighton station opened on 19 December 1859, when the railway line was extended from Windsor.
 It remained a terminus until 21 December 1861, when the line was extended to Brighton Beach.

 In 1956, the station was closed to goods services.
 In 1959, a crossover at the station was abolished.
+In 1963, boom barriers replaced interlocked gates at the Bay Street level crossing, located at the down end of the station, with the signal box also abolished at the same time.

-On 4 May 2010, as part of the 2010/2011 State Budget, $83.7 million was allocated to upgrade North Brighton to a Premium Station, along with nineteen others.
+On 4 May 2010, as part of the 2010/2011 State Budget, $83.7 million was allocated to upgrade North Brighton to a premium station, along with nineteen others.
 However, in March 2011, this was scrapped by the Baillieu Government.

 Platforms and services

 North Brighton has two side platforms.
 It is serviced by Metro Trains' Sandringham line services.